bitmakerlabs/wdi-august-2018/38-javascript-fundamentals/README.md

   * JSON (briefly) - just a notation!
   * Can do obj.attrName instead of obj['attrName'] - Ruby can't do this!

-## Asynchronous - 15 minutes
+## Intro to Functions - 5 minutes

-  * Keep this basic!
-Just an intro.
+  * Call them functions instead of methods in JavaScript
-  * Use timer example - we want this code to run later.
+  * Function declaration
-  * Pass a callback to do it (just a function with instructions).
+  * Function expression
-  * Show that code will not run in order.
+  * Anonymous functions

 ## Wrap-up - 5 minutes